medic/cht-core/demo-forms/readme.md

 ## Intro

 These forms can be used to quickly test specific XForm features.
-For example, if you load the `geopoint` form, you can test the Enketo Geopoint feature in an isolated way without having to worry about whether or not other form fields might be causing issues.
+For example, if you load the `geopoint` form, you can test the Enketo Geopoint feature in an isolated way without having to worry if other form fields might be causing issues.

 ## Loading